Artzkaizen/WatchWise/readme.md

 ## Usage

-To utilize the Flixx App:
+To utilize the WatchWise App:

 1. Clone or download the repository.
 2. Register for a free API key at [TMDB](https://www.themoviedb.org/settings/api).